 Action Item 78-05: SG16, SG11 and SG17

 Two new Recommendations were approved in ITU-T SG16 (2013-01), ITU-T H.860 (ex H.MEDX) "Multimedia e-health data exchange services: data schema and supporting services" and ITU-T H.810 (ex H.IDGPHS) "Interoperability design guidelines for personal health systems".
 The latter is the transposition of the Continua Design Guidelines.
 ITU-T SG16 also approved 32 ITU Recommendations H.820-H.849 “Interoperability compliance testing of personal health systems (HRN, PAN, LAN and WAN)”; these are also a transposition of the test suites developed and used by the Continua Health Alliance in its ITU-T H.810 interoperability testing programme and events.
 One related interop event was hosted by ITU-T in October 2013.
-A revised version of ITU-T H.810 is also planned for Consent in October 2015.
+A revision (and restructuring) of H.810 was completed by SG16 in October 2015, where H.810 was split into eight parts.
+Five new conformance testing specification were also completed. .
+The 3rd edition of the ITU-T H.810 series is expected for Consent in May 2016.

 ITU-T SG13 approved ITU-T Y.2065 (2014-03) on IoT-centric service and capability requirements for e-health monitoring services.
-A capability framework for e-health monitoring services is being studied under Y.EHM-cap-framework, which is expected to be completed in 2015.
+A capability framework for e-health monitoring services is found in new ITU-T Y.2075.

 Q9/17 collaborates with SG11 to study communication protocols relating to e-health, especially among heterogeneous networks, to ensure the broad deployment of e-health services in diverse operating conditions.